Moba people: Location and Settlement

 Their homes only grow or shrink depending on how many people are living in the household.
 For example, a baby being born will result in additional of a room being added into the home.
-It is also where society hast viewed this as having children is being a complete home.
+It is also where society hast viewed on this as having children is being a complete home.
 Bimobas' homes are circular walls made of mud and roof made from dry vegetation.
 There are also distinct zones in the kitchen that are for having food store, preparing meals, and cooking.

 Cultural Practices

 Bimobas have rich cultural traditions, including powerful initiation rites and spiritual practices.
 They are known for their mystical beliefs and reliance on traditional African spiritual charms.
 These practices are integral to their identity and survival as an ethnic group.’

-There is a term Wari and it is used to talk about the details of a surface uses lines or engraved that can be seen on surfaces and usable objects.
+There is a term Wari and it is used to talk about the details of a surface that uses lines or engraved lines that can be seen on surfaces and usable objects.